kirkalyn13/Automated_tracert/README.md

 # Automated_tracert
 Script for performing traceroute to a specified IP, given the iterations.
-Results written in csv file.
+Results written in txt file.